World's richest can learn from 'poorest of the poor,' Trump Jr. says

 "Trump has arrived.
 Have you?" read the front-page ads in almost every major Indian newspaper.

 The apartments are expensive — though not outrageously so in the overheated real estate world of India's wealthy elite.
-An apartment in the Trump Towers complex in the New Delhi suburb of Gurgaon runs between $775,000 and $1.5 million.
+An apartment in the Trump Towers complex in the New Delhi suburb of Gurgaon runs $775,000 to $1.5 million.

 The average person in the territory of Delhi now earns around $4,600 annually, The Times of India reported last year.
 That figure was around three times the national average.